detjensrobert/arch-pandoc-container/README.md

 - `:texlive`
 - `:<version>-texlive` (e.g. `:3.1.3-texlive`)

-The `-typst` tags use the new [Typst](https://typst.app/) system, which can be much nicer to use than LaTeX at the cost of a much smaller community.
-Note this is its own system and *not* compatible with LaTeX!
+The `-typst` tags use the new [Typst](https://typst.app/) system, which can be much nicer to use than LaTeX.
+Note this is its own system and **not** compatible with LaTeX!

 - `:typst`
 - `:<version>-typst` (e.g. `:3.1.3-typst`)